DatabyRose/my-data-portfolio/crime-solvability-analysis/README.md

 Below are key visualizations featured in the notebook and project folder:

-1. **Unsolved Crimes by Neighborhood**
+1. **Solve Rate vs. Crime Volume by Zone**
-   > Visualizes the geographic distribution of unsolved cases, revealing hotspots or patterns in specific districts or zones.
+   > The plot reveals key zones with high crime volumes and low solve rates—potential hotspots where law enforcement resources might be prioritized.
    ![unsolved_by_location](visuals/unsolved_by_location.png)

 2. **Case Outcome by Age Group**